All Products

 GO

-2. Execute the following statement to create a logical backup for the source database.
-Skip this step if you have already created a logical backup.
+2. Create a full backup of the source database.
+Skip this step if a full backup already exists.

 BACKUP DATABASE <database_name> TO DISK='<physical_backup_device_name>';